PXshadow/openLR/readme.md

 ## Future plans

-Better save format
+Better save format (the LRPK will be a modular system to help benefit collaborators)

-Compatibility with other save formats (SOL, JSON, TRK)
+Compatibility with other save formats (SOL, JSON, TRK, with the ability to export to those targets)

 Mechanics across various LR builds and titles